-SAML-based single sign-on (SSO) gives your team members access to Threat Stack through an identity provider (IDP) of your choice.
+SAML-based single sign-on (SSO) allows your team members to access Threat Stack through an identity provider (IDP) of your choice.

-A list of the identity providers that we’ve partnered with can be found in the How To Configure SSO article.
+A list of the identity providers that we’ve partnered with can be found in How To Configure SSO.

 Configuring SAML SSO in OneLogin

-1. From the Home page, click Apps tab and then click the Add Apps menu option.
+- From the Home page, click the Apps tab, then the Add Apps menu option.

 - Click the Download button.

 - Navigate back to the SSO tab by clicking the <-SAML Cert link.